-Attend the webinar.
-This month be sure to register and attend the webinar, “Eating Through Celebration.”
-Before temptation gets to you, let this training help empower you to keep your food choices from sabotaging your health goals.
-A full description and registration information is listed in the sidebar to the right.
-If you’re unable to attend at any of the times, log on to the website at a later time to view the archived presentation.
+This month be sure to register and attend the webinar, Taking Care of Your Skin.
+Learn more about the importance of maintaining healthy skin.
+For a full description and registration information, see the sidebar to the right.
+If you’re unable to attend you can log on to the website at a later time to view the archived presentation.

 e4health administers the College’s EFAP program.
 To access their comprehensive web site, with many tools and articles, go to the e4health web site.